eForms Logo

 Concealed Carry

-Carrying a firearm in a concealed manner is prohibited unless the carrier holds a pistol permit or has a permit from another State.
+Carrying a concealed firearm is prohibited unless the carrier holds a pistol permit or has a permit from another State.

 How to Apply